 The cremated remains will be ready for collection (normally from your funeral director) on the next working day.
 If you need them on the same day then your service will need to be in the morning.

-Ashes can be scattered in a garden of remembrance, buried in a churchyard or cemetery, or kept.
-We offer a wide range of keepsakes for retention of ashes.
-There's no need to make a hurried decision about any memorials or the final resting place of the cremated remains as we can look after the remains for up to one month to give you time to consider.
+Cremated remains can be scattered in a garden of remembrance, buried in a churchyard or cemetery, or kept.
+We offer a wide range of keepsakes for retention of cremated remains.
+There is no need to make a hurried decision about any memorials or the final resting place of the cremated remains as we can look after the remains for up to one month to give you time to consider.
 If no wishes have been expressed, the funeral director or crematorium staff will contact the relative before disposal.
-There may be no ashes with the cremations of babies and very young children you can have a memorial in our baby garden.